sw704e21/dmiai/README.md

 <h2>Use cases</h2>
+Below you find the four different use cases for the  DM i AI event, the cases are listed by their difficulity. <br>
+Within each use case, you find a description together with a template that can be used to setup API endpoint. <br> The API endpoint will be used for submission and . <br>
 <a href="https://github.com/amboltio/DM-i-AI/tree/main/Case1">Case 1: Where's Waldo</a> <br>
 <a href="https://github.com/amboltio/DM-i-AI/tree/main/Case2">Case 2: Movie Rating Prediction</a> <br>
 <a href="https://github.com/amboltio/DM-i-AI/tree/main/Case3">Case 3: Racing Track Simulation</a> <br>